 Melissa was raised in San Antonio, Texas and was the first in her immediate family to attend college.
 She was drawn toward Law School … Yes We Can as a way to help first-generation college students navigate the complex and difficult transition from high school to adulthood.
 Melissa lives in Denver with her husband and young son.
 She enjoys hiking, skiing, gardening, and baking.
 She also volunteers her time with Denver CASA and judging CBA High School Mock Trial Competition.

-LaLonnie Gray advises employers on a variety of employment-related issues.
-As an Attorney at Lewis Bess Williams Weese P.C., she has represented clients throughout the litigation process in single-plaintiff lawsuits and class/collective actions.
-She has defended claims brought under the Fair Labor Standards Act, Equal Pay Act, Americans with Disabilities Act, Title VII, Title IX, Age Discrimination in Employment Act, Colorado Wage Act, and Colorado Anti-Discrimination Act.
+LaLonnie is an experienced employment attorney at Fisher Phillips.
+She has represented clients throughout the litigation process in single-plaintiff lawsuits and class/collective actions.
+LaLonnie has defended claims brought under the Fair Labor Standards Act, Equal Pay Act, Americans with Disabilities Act, Title VII, Title IX, Age Discrimination in Employment Act, Colorado Wage Act, and Colorado Anti-Discrimination Act.
 She routinely defends employers against employment-related claims and charges before the Equal Employment Opportunity Commission and the Colorado Civil Rights Division.

 Eliseo R. Puig

 Eliseo R. Puig is a litigation associate in the Denver office of Arnold & Porter Kaye Scholer LLP.
 Eliseo received his bachelor’s degree in political science from the University of Missouri-Columbia and his Juris Doctor from Harvard Law School, where he served as President of La Alianza, the Latino student affinity organization.
 Before entering private practice, Eliseo clerked for the Honorable Christine M. Arguello on the United States District Court for the District of Colorado.